 Many of the podcasts I listen to have expressed confusion over why toilet paper is the commodity of choice for hoarders and panic-buyers.
-I must fall in with the majority of people, because I, too, would have guessed that this would be one of the top things people would want to stock up on.
+I must fall in with most people because I, too, would have guessed that this would be one of the top things people would want to stock up on.

 Roughly 70% of the world’s population doesn’t even use toilet paper.
-But for those of us who do, it is difficult to imagine a life without.
+But for those of us who do, it isn’t easy to imagine a life without it.
 Thanks to my time serving in the Peace Corps, I am quite aware of what life without toilet paper is like, and that is why I can sympathize with those who now have a 5-year supply at home!

 Pro tip: newspaper is better than magazine paper.
 Avoid glossy at all costs!
 Should you need to use a toilet paper alternative, be aware that you probably can’t flush it into the toilet.

 Toilet paper, like all other non-perishable supplies, is worth having an extra stock of.
 Whether you live in a high-risk area or not, you never know when a tornado, blackout, ice storm, flood, earthquake, or pandemic will reduce access to shops.
-Though hoarding years of supplies away doesn’t make sense (and who has that sort of space anyway?) it is smart to keep a few weeks supply of some key items, just in case.
+Though hoarding years of supplies away doesn’t make sense (and who has that sort of space anyway?), it is smart to keep a few weeks’ supplies of some critical items, just in case.

 Put yourself into the situations you read in the media, see in movies, or read about in books.
 Most of this will never happen to you, so just think creatively about how you would respond if it were you.
 If one of these events does unfold in your own life, your mind will recover that thought experiment and help you cope with the situation.